wasawi/devart-template/project_posts/2014-03-14-Technology-Architecture.md

 		√ Filter mouse events. otherwise, we cannot controll where to click.
 		√ enable/disable camera movements with key
-		√ store camera matrices using Roy mcDonald's camerasaveLoad √ use ofxSuperLogger for looging actions
+		√ store camera matrices using Roy mcDonald's camerasaveLoad √ use ofxSuperLogger for logging actions

 ### BUGS